Updated: IRS releases Forms 1094-C and 1095-C for 2019: Here's what you need to know

 What is the 1095-C?

 Beginning in 2016, employers with more than 50 full-time employees are required to produce and send a second government form to employees — Form 1095-C. While the W-2s main purpose is to communicate pay information to the IRS, the 1095-Cs function is to communicate health insurance information.
 Similar to the W-2, employees will also need the 1095-C to keep with their tax records.
+You can find the recently released Form 1095-C for 2019 here.

 What is the 1094-C?

 The 1094-C can be thought of as a cover sheet for all of an organization’s 1095-Cs (you must file 1 1094-C per tax ID) and is solely filed with the IRS and not distributed to employees.
 The form requires information such as the number of people employed and how many 1095-C forms are being filed.
+You can find the recently released Form 1094-C for 2019 here.

 What is the purpose of the 1095-C?